 Faculty, Undergraduate Studies

 Mary Sui Yee Wong is a Chinese-Canadian multidisciplinary artist whose art draws from memory and history to explore alterity as resistance.
 Central to her concern are global trends that fuel post-colonial acculturation.
 Wong works across disciplines employing performance, sculpture, installation, video, and sound in her art.
 She has exhibited extensively across Canada, and internationally.
 She is an active member of the arts community and part of the workgroup “Performing Asian Americas: Converging Movements,” born out of the Hemispheric Institute of Performance and Politics, Encuentro 2014.
-Wong teaches in the Studio Arts Department at Concordia University, Montreal and in the Undergrad Program at Goddard College.
+In addition to teaching in Goddard’s Undergraduate Program, Wong also teaches in the Studio Arts Department at Concordia University, Montreal.

 MFA in Sculpture, Concordia University